 - a.
-The IRG technical editorchief editor will sort and assign serial numbers to submitted ideographs as described in Section 2.3.2. - b.
+IRG chief editor will sort and assign serial numbers to submitted ideographs as described in Section 2.3.2. - b.
 After serial numbers have been assigned, submitted ideographs must undergo IDS checking to detect any duplication and unification.
 Based on the result of IDS checking as described in Section 2.3.3, submitted ideographs will be grouped into M-set and D-set as described in Section 2.3.4. - c.
 After consolidation, the working drafts will be assigned an IRG document number with a version number.
-They will be distributed to member bodies' technical editors and contributing experts and made available on the official IRG website so that any other experts can have access to them.
-The IRG chief editor and technical editor may assign member bodies'technical editors and other contributing reviewers to check M-set and D-set ideographs for either the entire working set or certain portions of it depending on their reasonable estimation of the workload.
+They will be distributed to technical editors and contributing experts and made available on the official IRG website so that any other experts can have access to them.
+IRG chief editor may assign technical editors and other contributing reviewers to check M-set and D-set ideographs for either the entire working set or certain portions of it depending on their reasonable estimation of the workload.